USES AND DOSAGES

 - In Nepal, during the ceremony for the first day of Spring, Gotu Kola leaves are given to school children to help them in their studies by improving memory and concentration.
 It is very safe and an extremely effective brain tonic.
 Pregnant woman should use in moderation.

-Hawthorne Berry (Crataegus Oxyacantha)
+Hawthorn Berry (Crataegus Oxyacantha)

 - Used to treat a wide range of cardiovascular issues, it is most commonly used to treat high blood pressure, irregular heart beat, and is a good source of anti-oxidants.
 Should not be combined with prescription blood pressure medications.